jfbu/texdimens/texdimens/README.md

 > Produces a decimal (with up to five decimal places) `D` such that `D
 > bp` represents the dimension exactly if possible.
 If not possible it
-> will be differ by `1sp` from the original dimension, but it is not
+> will differ by `1sp` from the original dimension, but it is not
 > known in advance if it will be above or below.

 `\texdiminbpd{<dim. expr.>}`